 Free form text for the school name

-This entity is used to track the curriculum of an employee with dates and degrees received in schools across countries.
-Each employee will have multiple education records.
+This entity tracks an employee's educational background, including dates and attained degrees from schools across various countries.
+Each employee will possess multiple education records.

 Create the entity and its attributes

-Following the same instructions you used for the attributes of the Department entity, add the attributes below to the Education entity:
+1. Following the instructions you used for the attributes of the Department entity, add the attributes below to the Education entity.

 Attribute